The Warrior's Way: Plot

 Just as Lynne is about to be raped, Yang bursts in through the window and expertly slays everyone in the room except the Colonel.
 As Yang turns to kill him, Lynne intercedes, saying that she will do it, but the Colonel grabs her and leaps out the window, using her to break his fall before attempting to flee on horse, but Lynne is able to deliver an expert knife throw to his back.
 The townsfolk pull off the mask to reveal a decoy instead, and are terrified that the Colonel will return to kill them.
 Yang is about to leave town before the Sad Flutes come for him, but the townsfolk implore him to stay and help.

 The people are worried they don't have the means to defend themselves, but Eight-Ball has Ron's secret stash of guns and explosives unburied.
 Ron is shown to be an expert marksman, shooting a bowling pin down amidst his best liquor from hundreds of feet away.
 Yang asks Ron why he stopped shooting and Ron explains that he was once an outlaw, using his great skill to rob banks and trains.
 His criminal career ended when the woman he loved was shot during a gunfight, and he vowed to never pick up a gun again.
 Ron advises Yang that the best thing he can do is stay far away from those he cares about.
 The day before battle, Lynne asks to leave with Yang.
 Later that night, Yang comes to Lynne's house and gives her his twin short swords.

 The Colonel arrives with scores of outlaws to assault the town.
 As the men approach, they are met with explosions.
 Perched at the top of the Ferris wheel, Ron is sniping sticks of dynamite hidden in the garden as riders come.
 In the ensuing dust and chaos, Yang rapidly and stealthily disposes of many of the men.
 The outlaws are lured to the Ferris wheel, where Yang and the carnival members ambush them as Ron slides to safety on a cable, and the Ferris wheel is blown up, killing many of the Colonel's men.
-The survivors chase the carnival members to the center of town, where the Sad Flutes suddenly assemble.
+The survivors chase the carnival members to the centre of town, where the Sad Flutes suddenly assemble.
 Yang looks to Lynne holding April and tells her to run.